brianjknight/Criminal-Database-Project/project_documents/accomplishment_tracking_Brian.md

 * Setup my POJO classes and tables in DynamoDB.

 **Activity:**
+* Created Trello account and project board
+* Started building the project

 **Important Docs, Commits, or Code Reviews**:
+* Updates are pushing to Sprint_1 branch in GitHub.

 **Things learned:**
   * I created and populated my Crimes DDB table using a JSON file and AWS CLI commands.